Skip to main content

 I completed halal training with a non-HPB provider before 1 April 2026.
 Do I have a grace period to comply?

-Pekeliling Pensijilan Halal Malaysia Bilangan 1 Tahun 2026 does not specify a grace period for training completed under the previous framework.
-The amendment took effect on 1 April 2026, and JAKIM auditors assess compliance against current requirements from that date.
+Pekeliling Pensijilan Halal Malaysia Bilangan 1 Tahun 2026 does not specify a grace period, and the HPB-registered-provider requirement is not new — it applies under MHMS 2020 regardless of when Pindaan 2026 took effect.
+JAKIM auditors assess compliance against current requirements from the audit date.
 For the Eksekutif Halal qualification specifically, a Sijil Eksekutif Halal from a non-HPB-registered provider does not meet the requirement — the practical deadline is your next renewal audit or JAKIM inspection, whichever comes first.
 For processing staff trained by non-HPB providers, the risk materialises at the next audit.
-The recommended approach: treat the EH qualification as immediate, schedule HPB-registered refresher training for processing staff at the next cycle, and document the remediation plan in your NCR register as a preventive action.
+The recommended approach: treat the EH qualification as immediate, schedule HPB-registered refresher training for processing staff at the next cycle, and document the remediation plan in your NCR register.
 Waiting until an audit notice arrives is the higher-risk path.

 What is MPPHM 2020 Pindaan 2026 and when did it take effect?

 MPPHM 2020 Pindaan 2026 is the first major amendment to Malaysia's Manual Prosedur Pensijilan Halal Malaysia since 2020, formally issued as Pekeliling Pensijilan Halal Malaysia Bilangan 1 Tahun 2026.
-It took effect on 1 April 2026 and introduces eight targeted changes to the existing MHMS 2020 compliance framework.
-The amendments primarily affect Eksekutif Halal qualification requirements, IHCS structure for micro and small enterprises, training timelines and provider accreditation, document retention minimums, and the records baseline required for first-time SPHM applications.
+It took effect on 1 April 2026 and reaffirms and consolidates several MHMS 2020 requirements at the certification-procedure level, while adding one new standard (MS 2738:2023) for the consumer-goods scheme.
+The amendments primarily affect Eksekutif Halal qualification requirements, IHCS structure for micro and small enterprises, training timelines and provider accreditation, document retention minimums, and the records baseline required for first-time SPHM applications — all but MS 2738:2023 were already MHMS 2020 requirements.

 Does my Halal Executive need to retake their certification because of Pindaan 2026?

-Not necessarily — but the training provider must be verified.
+Not necessarily — but the training provider must be verified, a check that applied under MHMS 2020 before Pindaan 2026 too.
 If your Eksekutif Halal holds a Sijil Eksekutif Halal from a provider currently registered with HPB JAKIM, the qualification remains valid.
-If the provider is not on the HPB JAKIM registered list, the certificate does not satisfy the Pindaan 2026 requirement regardless of when it was issued or the quality of the programme delivered.
+If the provider is not on the HPB JAKIM registered list, the certificate does not satisfy the requirement regardless of when it was issued or the quality of the programme delivered.
 Check the HPB JAKIM registered provider directory via MYeHALAL and compare against the issuing organisation on your current certificate.

-Do the new 3-month and 3-year training timelines apply to existing staff?
+Do the 3-month and 3-year training timelines apply to existing staff?

-The 3-month onboarding requirement applies to employees hired after 1 April 2026.
-For existing staff, the relevant obligation is the 3-year refresh cycle: any processing staff whose last documented halal training exceeds 3 years are overdue under the Pindaan 2026 framework from today.
-Auditors will check training records against both timelines from April 2026 onward.
+The 3-month onboarding requirement applies to employees hired after their appointment date, under MHMS 2020 Section 5(8)(c).
+For existing staff, the relevant obligation is the 3-year refresh cycle (Section 5(8)(d)): any processing staff whose last documented halal training exceeds 3 years are overdue.
+Auditors check training records against both timelines.
 Prioritise identifying staff with training gaps exceeding 3 years as the most immediate action.

 Which organisations are affected by the MS 2738:2023 requirement?